KristynaPijackova/DINO-NEAT/README.md

 Feel free to mess with the config file and see how it affects the behaviour of the Dino :)
 (Note that it's not perfect yet, but he's trying his best, I swear!)

-Ps.: Runs on linux, not tested it on windows...
+Ps.: Runs on linux, not tested on windows...

 If you're interested in how NEAT works check out this paper: